tobi-spec/Machine-Learning/README.md

 ### Image Classification
 Classifier for detection of handwritten digits from 0 to 9.
 The MNIST dataset for handwritten digits is used as data source.
+MNIST contains 60.000 images and labels for training and 10.000 images and labels for test, each image is 28x28 pixels and in b/w.
-Currently implemented are models based of feed forward layers and cnn layers, both in keras and in pytorch.
+Currently, implemented are models based of feed forward layers and cnn layers, both in keras and in pytorch.

 ## Natural Language Processing
 ...